 The videos below were shot by my sister Vaso, and also feature my niece Christiana and parents Panagiotis and Panagiota.
 In the first video are inside shots of the newer church during a Divine Liturgy in the summer of 2009.
 It features shots of the skull and X-shaped cross being venerated by the faithful.
 The second video has my family walking from the new church, passed the old church (which was closed), to the well and cave of St. Andrew.
 My father narrates some of his memories, since he was born and raised in Patras and was present at the joyous parade of 26 September 1964 when the relics of St. Andrew were returned.
 The photos are mainly personal photos owned by me.

-Read also: The Translation of the Precious Skull of the First-Called Apostle Andrew
+Read also: The Translation of the Honorable Skull of the First-Called Apostle Andrew